-When searching for the best gardening gloves, you should not settle for old bathroom rubber gloves that are about to break.
+You should not settle for old bathroom rubber gloves that are about to bust open.
 You should instead use proper cloth gardening gloves specifically made to deal with the rough grind of gardening.
 It should protect your delicate hands from splinters and thorns from plants, for example.

 The most durable pair of gloves need not be too bulky either.
 You should keep them protected as well by cleaning them before storage and keeping them away from insects, water, and too much sun to boot.

 Your rake is what you use in order to deal with debris from pruning and dead leaves or foliage.
 Your sturdy inexpensive plastic rake is enough to whisk the leaves away.
 However, if you want your rake to last, then you should buy a metal head and wooden handle rake.

 This essential tool ensures the cleanliness of your garden.
 You can also avail of adjustable steel rakes that you can use in a multitude of ways.